youngmonkeys/ezyfox-server-archetype/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound}${symbol_pound} On Linux

-1. To run to debug, you just need run `bash console.sh` on your terminal
+1. For debugging purposes, run `bash console.sh` in your terminal
-2. To run in background, you just need run `bash start-service.sh` on your terminal
+2. To run in background, execute `bash start-service.sh` in your terminal
-3. To stop your service, you just need run `bash stop-service.sh` on your terminal
+3. To stop the service, execute `bash stop-service.sh` in your terminal

 ${symbol_pound}${symbol_pound} Run with specific configuration profile